AppHouseKitchen/AlDente-Charge-Limiter/README.md

 </details>

 <details>
-  <summary>UPDATED TO MACOS 12 MONTEREY AND ALDENTE DOES NOT WORK ANYMORE!</summary>
+  <summary>ALDENTE DOES NOT WORK ANYMORE AFTER MACOS UPDATE!</summary>
-  No worries, big macOS updates might require a reinstall for AlDente.
+  No worries, macOS updates might require a reinstall for AlDente.
 Just reinstall AlDente and everything should work as expected again.
+If that did not help, try to shut down your MacBook completeley and uplug the power brick for a couple of minutes.
+Afterward, everything should work again.
 </details>

 <details>